Reports & Research

 As we enter our scale-up phase of operations, we have full confidence in our teams’ ability to meet our target of reaching 100,000 people by 2022.

 Renewable World always ensures that the renewable energy systems used in our programmes are the most suitable and appropriate technologies for the communities we work with.
 This means working with the communities to develop a strong understanding of their current and future needs to ensure our programmes maintain sustainable impacts into the long-term.

-Renewable World therefore works with a number of leading academic institutions and business schools, as well as industry experts to facilitate research on a range of relevant issues which inform and improve our work.
+Therefore, Renewable World works with a number of leading academic institutions, business schools and industry experts to facilitate research on a range of relevant issues which inform and improve our work.

 Past research projects:

 A team of Cambridge MBA students worked on a research project in collaboration with Renewable World in 2011 to analyse how ownership models influence the effectiveness, price structure and utilisation of small-scale off-grid energy sources in communities.